morrrisdetroit/quality-assurance-exercise/README.md

 #### Install Project Specific Dependencies
 Change directories to the `quality-assurance-exercise` folder and run `npm install`.

+We have included Faker to generate contextual test data.
+The [documentation](https://github.com/Marak/Faker.js) outlines how to specify the kind of test data you would like.

 #### Verify Everything Is Working Together
 Run `npm test` or `codeceptjs run --steps`.